-Kenneth Marez Jr. (Ken Fury) is an artist working in multiple mediums including, painting, jewelry, music, dance, photography, and filmmaking.
-He is from Pueblo, Colorado, with origins descending from Native American and Hispano bloodlines from New Mexico.
-His art explores the duality of nature such as creation and destruction with an emphasis on multi-dimensional figurations, abstractions, and spaces, eroticism, spirituality, and transformation.
-“My art is part of one expanding environment that focuses on stimulating all the senses while relying on intuition to create spontaneous works that attempt to pierce the core of emotion and spirit."
+Kenneth Marez Jr. (Ken Fury) is an artist working in multiple mediums including, painting, jewelry, music, dance, poetry, photography, and filmmaking.
+He is from Pueblo, Colorado, descending from Native American and Hispano bloodlines from New Mexico.
+His artistic vision explores nature's duality - creation and destruction - and expands on multi-dimensional figurations, abstractions, and spaces derived from his dreams, subconscious, and life experiences.
+Love, mortality, transformation, eroticism, spirituality, and colonialism are some of the subjects that permeate Fury's body of work.
+"My art is part of one expanding environment that focuses on stimulating all the senses.
+While also relying on intuition to create spontaneous works that attempt to pierce the core of emotion and spirit."

 Ken started painting at a young age, influenced by both of his parents, who are artists.
 His paintings focus on otherworldly scenes and emotions through the vibrancy of colors, shapes, and inter-dimensional characters that tie into his indigenous roots.
 His sculptures take the form of jewelry, which is handmade using traditional metalsmithing techniques.
 Ken Fury started making jewelry in 2006; he is self-taught and also graduated from Studio Jewelers Ltd. in Manhattan.
 His jewelry and artwork have exhibited in art galleries and museums, including the Museum of Contemporary Native Arts in Santa Fe, New Mexico.